Ice vs Heat for Treating Soft Tissue Injuries of the Hip

 You would be surprised by how many people there are that don't understand the importance of stretching a deep tissue hip injury.
 Before returning to full activity after a hip injury, PTs prescribe gentle stretching of the affected area...
 This is because stretching an important part in recovery from any soft tissue injury.
 Consistent stretching is one of few solutions available to break up scar tissue that forms on your hip as it heals.

 Stretching with use of a Cold Compress or Ice Pack and TShellz Wrap® is even better!

 when combined with:

-- A Deep Tissue Therapeutic T•Shellz Wrap to increase elasticity of tissue and stimulate blood flow in the injured hip before stretching.
+- A Back/Hip T•Shellz Wrap to increase elasticity of tissue and stimulate blood flow in the injured hip before stretching.

 - A Cold Compress or Ice Pack to reduce pain and inflammation in the affected tissue after stretching.

 There is a Unique Formula used for Recovery from Hip Pain...